leandro2r/automatic_summarizer/README.md

 To install the project, first your environment must have the docker installed (version 3.3).

-After docker installed, you need to set the database configures on environments variables from db service (MySQL) in `docker-compose.yml` file.
+After docker installed, you need to set the database configures on environments variables from db service (PostgreSQL) in `docker-compose.yml` file.

 Then, you can manage the `Dockerfile` using the orchestrator file `docker-compose.yml`.
 ```
 docker-compose up -d
 ```

-If you already have a complete environment with Django/MySQL installed and don't want to use Docker, you can just install the project dependencies and make some database changes.
+If you already have a complete environment with Django/PostgreSQL installed and don't want to use Docker, you can just install the project dependencies and make some database changes.
 ```
 ./setup.py install
 ```